zandeck/cardano-sl/docs/cardano-monads.rst

 The Modern Era
 --------------

-After we've realized what led to bad compile-time performance, I came up with an idea of ``ExecMode``.
+After we've realized what led to bad compile-time performance, @int-index came up with an idea of ``ExecMode``.
 Basically, we continued to use classes from ``Ether``, but rather than having numerous ``IdentityT`` layers there was a single ``newtype`` wrapper around ``ReaderT ModeEnv Production`` at the bottom.
 This solved the